Michael Eriksson

 Addendum:

-From another angle, the system has changed from testing ability to testing effort, which is entirely in line with the dominant political ideologies in e.g. Sweden and the UK: It is “not fair” (in a school-yard sense) that someone should succeed because of talent, or that anyone who puts in an effort should fail.
+From another angle, the system has changed from testing ability to testing effort, which is entirely in line with the dominant political ideologies in much of the modern Western world: It is “not fair” (in a school-yard sense) that someone should succeed because of talent, or that anyone who puts in an effort should fail.

 3. Girls mature physically at an earlier age, and are likely to have some gain from this in their teens.
 In particular, there are statistics showing that they have a marginally higher average IQ in their early teens, with the adult difference (typical numbers put men ahead by 2–5 points) only developing later.

 4. The level of reading ability has a non-trivial effect on school learning even in education based on class-room teaching, and girls read more than boys on average.
-That what they read is typically junk, is secondary to the training effect (at least until high school starts).
+That what they read is typically junk, is secondary to the training effect (at least until boys have reached some threshold level of reading/training).

-5. Measured by IQ women tend to be more closely clustered to the average with men more common as outliers.
-Because the school system tends to be focused on the average or somewhat below average students, a greater proportion of girls see a good fit in the curriculum, teaching methods, etc. In particular, the greater proportion of gifted boys, who would theoretically pull the average results of boys upwards, are often troubled by being understimulated, bored, misunderstood, or similar.
-The result is that they do not receive as good grades as they should; in fact, in some cases they may even pull the average grades down (although this is likely an exception).
+5. In IQ measurements, women tend to be more closely clustered around the average, with men more common as outliers.
+Because the school system tends to be focused on the average or somewhat below average students, a greater proportion of girls see a good fit in the curriculum, teaching methods, etc. In particular, the greater proportion of gifted boys, who would theoretically pull the average results of boys upwards, are often troubled by being under-stimulated, bored, misunderstood, or similar.
+The result is that they do not necessarily receive as good grades as they should; in fact, in some cases they might even pull the average grades down (although this is likely an exception).

 6. Boys tend to have a wider set of interests and obligations that will take a part out of the time available for study outside of school.